By Alyssa Ehrlich, MD

 1. Make Every Clinical Rotation Count

-Proper preparation for shelf exams during rotations is key to establish a solid foundation for Step 2 CK.
+Proper preparation for shelf exams during rotations is key to establishing a solid foundation for Step 2 CK.
 This can be challenging because what you learn on the wards may not have any relevance to how you are assessed on the shelf.
-It may seem obvious, but it’s important to recognize that test-taking requires a fundamentally different skillset than actually practicing medicine.
+It may seem obvious, but it’s important to recognize that test-taking requires a fundamentally different skill set than actually practicing medicine.
 If you think about it, what you see and are taught on the wards is essentially random.
 When you get a tricky question right on a shelf exam, you often find yourself saying, “I’m lucky I saw that one time!”
 But you won’t excel if you leave content mastery, a key component of test prep, to luck.
 To do well on these exams, you need a comprehensive foundation, which in my case was built using UWorld and OnlineMedEd videos.
-I also did every exam in the NBME Clinical Mastery series prior to the relevant shelf, cross-referencing UWorld and OME as necessary, to fully understand each question that I had gotten wrong.
-If you do your best to prepare for every single shelf exam during third year, by the time you get to Step 2 CK studying, you’ll be way ahead.
+I also did every exam in the NBME Clinical Mastery Series (the "CMS forms") prior to the relevant shelf, cross-referencing UWorld and OME as necessary, to fully understand each question that I had gotten wrong.
+If you do your best to prepare for every single shelf exam during your third year, by the time you get to Step 2 CK studying, you’ll be way ahead.

 2. Master a Few Key Resources